How to Prevent Data Breaches: Best Tactics

 1. Unsecured Network Connections

 One of the most common causes of data breaches is unsecured network connections.
-This can include using public Wi-Fi networks that are not encrypted, or having an insecure connection between two computers on a private network.
+This can include using public Wi-Fi networks that are not encrypted or having an insecure connection between two computers on a private network.

 When data is sent over these types of connections, it can be intercepted by malicious actors and used for nefarious purposes.

-To prevent this type of data leaks, organisations should always use secure connections such as virtual private networks (VPNs) or other encryption technologies when sending sensitive data over the internet for data leak detection.
+To prevent this type of data leak, organisations should always use secure connections such as virtual private networks (VPNs) or other encryption technologies when sending sensitive data over the internet for data leak detection.

 2. Weak Passwords